groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 #### 1. Get API keys if you haven't

 Make a personal account on [GroupDocs Cloud Dashboard](https://dashboard.groupdocs.cloud/#/) and click _Get Keys_.
 These keys are useful for all GroupDocs Cloud products.
-If you have any trouble, look at this [detailed manual](https://docs.groupdocs.cloud/translation/create-new-app-and-get-app-key-and-sid/).
+If you have any trouble, look at this [detailed manual](https://docs.groupdocs.cloud/total/creating-and-managing-application/).

 #### 2. Run Demo
   * Checkout the SDK
   * Open .NET core demo project
-  * Set Your AppSid & AppKey
+  * Set Your ClientId & ClientSecret
   * Run

 _________________________